MicrosoftDocs/minecraft-creator/Templates/TutorialTemplate.md

 > - What feature, tool, or process you will be teaching the audience to use.
 > - Why they would want to use the feature/tool/process/etc.
 > - What kinds of things they can accomplish using your feature/tool/process/etc.
+> - If available, You can use media such as videos, screenshots, gifs to showcase the final project.

 In this tutorial, you will learn the following;